-Just try to 100% complete S-1 in plus mode.
-I dare you.
+- Just try to 100% complete S-1 in plus mode.
 Almost the entire level is made of girders.

 New Super Mario Bros.
 2

-Second level has several sections where you have to traverse up rotating platforms surrounded by podaboos at akward angles while dodging spinys, these sections require perfectly timed jumps and have very little room for error.
+- The second level has several sections where you have to traverse up rotating platforms surrounded by Podoboos at awkward angles while dodging Spinies; these sections require perfectly timed jumps and have very little room for error.

-The Third level has poisonous water (which can kill even White Racoon Mario) rising and falling for the whole stage, and in your path are conveyor belts, gears, and flame jets and you have pretty much zero room for error with your jumps.
+- The Third level has poisonous water (which can kill even White Racoon Mario) rising and falling for the whole stage, and in your path are conveyor belts, gears, and flame jets and you have zero room for error with your jumps.

 Paper Mario: Sticker Star

-4-5.
+- 4-5.
 Not too bad at the start, but the ski lift part is really annoying.
 First off, there are so many enemies (mainly Paragoombas and Fuzzies), and to avoid them, you have to sway left and right, but swaying your ride only lasts for a few seconds.
 Also, to collect coins or hearts, you have to press the A button when the top of your ride is under that item.
-Not to mention the ski lift part is really long.
+And the ski lift part is really long.

 New Super Mario Bros.
 U

-Superstar Road-3/Swim For Your Life!.
-Arguably the most evil level in franchise history.
-Granted, it shouldn't come as completely unexpected, considering all of the SSR bonus levels crank the difficulty level up, but this one is insane.
+- Superstar Road-3/Swim For Your Life!.
+It shouldn't come as completely unexpected, considering all of the SSR bonus levels crank the difficulty level up, but this one is insane.
 You're chased for the entire level by Cheep-Chomp trying to suck you up (instant death).
 Along the way, you have lots and lots and LOTS of spike enemies floating around in the water, fish swimming by, and pipes shooting jets of water in every direction that you have to weave your way through without touching anything.
 In water?
 Yes, you're swimming, significantly slower and more clumsily, of course, than all the killer aquatic creatures that populate this underwater hellhole.
-There are places in which, without a fire flower powerup, you actually have to stop and lure the giant fish chasing you close enough to where you can JUST barely dodge its lunge, which will carry it into enemy obstacles in your path that you would otherwise be unable to pass.
+There are places in which, without a fire flower powerup, you actually have to stop and lure the giant fish chasing you close enough to where you can just barely dodge its lunge, which will carry it into enemy obstacles in your path that you would otherwise be unable to pass.
 Oh, and good luck trying to collect those three star coins while you're at it.
 This level can be made slightly easier by having a Baby Yoshi with for the level as carrying him not only makes you swim faster, but can also eat most of the enemies blocking your way.

-Superstar Road-2/Run for It might also qualify.
+- Superstar Road-2/Run for It.
 It's a P-switch run with a total of seven switches throughout.
 The first few sections, even including Star Coins, aren't so bad once you've been through them a couple times...and then you get to the sixth switch.
 You have VERY little time to waste getting to the next one, and slowing Mario's fall by spinning in mid-air is all but required because unlike the rest of the level, you're standing on platforms that rapidly move back and forth and you can't afford to wait for them to be in a better position.

-And then there's the second one.
-You can ride the elevator this time, but you can't let any, and I mean ANY, enemies OR coins land on the elevator.
+- And then there's the second one.
+You can ride the elevator this time, but you can't let ANY enemies OR coins land on the elevator.
 If even one of those touch the elevator, it's game over.
 It's too bad there are TOO many enemies and coins in this mission.
 The only thing that prevents from being impossible is that you get to be Ice Mario for the entire time - but unfortunately, it's also game over if you lose the ability to shoot ice balls.